seemoo-lab/csicloak/README.md

 		- Detailled information about the different modes and all parameters can be found in the Appendix of the Master Thesis [Device-Free Indoor Localization: A User-Privacy Perspective](https://www.researchgate.net/publication/343222355_Device-Free_Indoor_Localization_A_User-Privacy_Perspective?channel=doi&linkId=5f1d84c645851515ef4afdf4&showFulltext=true&fbclid=IwAR2GANVyN2P-IFOCS59a8w-ceVmxSb48zFx-lH24sGK75pyeRvtk2uxwCyw)

+		- **Sample files**: The provided sample data and output files should help the user to run and explore the capabilities of the framework.
+They are not intended to be used to build a classifier, as the amount of information is not sufficient to do this.
+Also, some modes only provide meaningful interpretation with a bigger dataset.

 ### References